qiu-wanyong/qiu-wanyong/README.md

-- 👋 Hi, I’m Wanyong Qiu @jomaron - 👀 from ...
-Brain Health Engineering Lab.
+- 👋 Hi, I’m Wanyong Qiu(邱万勇) - 👀 from the Key Laboratory of Brain Health Intelligent Evaluation and Intervention (BIT), Ministry of Education, Beijing.
-- 🌱 I’m currently learning ...
-Federated Learning in Healthcare- Computer Audition- Psychophysiological Computation...
+- 🌱 My research interests include ...
+Federated Learning in Healthcare, Privacy-Preserving Computational Psychophysiology, Computer Audition...
-- 💞️ I’m looking to collaborate on ...
-You - 📫 contact me ...
+- 💞️ I’m looking to collaborate with you - 📫 contact me ...
 E-mail

 - ✨ The Lab is open for PhD students and postdoctoral researcher.
 Welcome!
 <!---